 If applicable, bids by trade with the breakouts described in pricing (above).

 Calibration results.

-A quality assurance statement indicating the findings of a review of modeled results against project comparable and guidelines of reasonability for savings as a percentage of energy use.
+A quality control statement indicating the findings of a review of modeled results against project comparable and guidelines of reasonability for savings as a percentage of energy use.